Grandis—Elderly Care Vocational Training in the 21st Century

 The aim of the project Grandis XXI., honoured with the Tempus Public Foundation Award, is to develop a practice-oriented, competence-based modular training program (competence map, curriculum and learning materials) for formal and informal caregivers that prepares them for the effective use of alarm-capable smart devices monitoring life functions and ICT systems for online networking, communication and learning.

-Application for the online training entitled “Using Digital Tools to Maintain Quality of Life in Elderly Care,” is possible on the website of the iTStudy Learning Center.
+Application for the Hungarian language online training entitled “Using Digital Tools to Maintain Quality of Life in Elderly Care,” is possible on the website of the iTStudy Learning Center.

 As a result of demographic changes, the number of elderly people in need of care is increasing worldwide.
 The proportion of the population over the age of 65 in the European Union reached 18.5% in 2014, and this proportion is predicted to approach 30% by 2060.
 Aging societies are the biggest challenge of the 21st century for EU countries, to which not only health and social care systems but almost all sectors, including education and vocational training, need to respond.

 (Public) social care institutions are less and less able to provide care that meets the needs of the 21st century (caring for the elderly in their own institutions).
 The methodological change in the social field (personalized care, assistance) and the growing social need to maintain an active lifestyle have increased the importance of workplaces supporting home care, and individual, home-technology-supported physical and mental care, organization of inter - and intragenerational communication, establishment and operation of self-help networks is becoming more and more important.

 At the Tempus Public Foundation's “Unlimited Impact” online conference, we presented the following video about the project:

 - students of vocational education

 - formal caregivers, care workers

 - informal caregivers involved in the long-term-care of their relatives